Nkadankwa/blog/nkadankwablog/content/posts/thirdpost.md

 title = 'When Research Meets Reality: My Unexpected Home Lab Setup?'
 +++

-As I mentioned in my [previous blog post](#), I started off doing a deep dive into what I’d need to get started with my home lab journey.
-I joined communities, watched videos, and read a ton of beginner guides.
-It wasn’t long before I hit the first fork in the road:

-> **“What kind of hardware am I going to use for my home lab?”**

-I quickly ruled out using my old laptop because I was currently far from home and couldn’t access it.
-That left me with two main options: an SBC (Single-Board Computer) or a mini PC.
-Naturally, I was drawn toward SBCs—mainly because I’d used a Raspberry Pi back in school and had fond memories of it.

-But that nostalgia didn’t last long.

-When I checked the prices, reality hit hard.
-Raspberry Pis—especially the newer models—were way above my budget.
-Sure, I could have settled for a cheaper model, but in my mind, if I compromised now, I might not be able to do everything I planned.
-Worse, I’d likely have to upgrade sooner than expected, which would cost even more in the long run.

-Another reason I was leaning toward SBCs was that a friend of mine was working on a similar project using a Raspberry Pi.
-It felt like the right move.
-And just like that, I’d made up my mind.

-> **“I’m going with a Raspberry Pi for this project.”**

-...or so I thought.

-Suddenly, a new question popped into my head:

-> **“Why am I limiting myself to just the Raspberry Pi?”**

-Cue another research spiral.

-I fired up Google’s Gemini and asked it to generate a comparison report on various SBCs and mini PCs that were in the same price range—or cheaper—than the Raspberry Pi.
-What I got was a **50-page report** filled with hardware I didn’t even know existed.
-Still, I stayed focused on the SBCs.
-I was drawn to their size, weight, and portability.

-For days, I went deep into researching each SBC in the report: their specs, pricing, OS compatibility, power requirements—you name it.
-Eventually, I narrowed it down to three options.

-But just as I was figuring out how to start saving up, I had another
-realization:

-**“The SBCs themselves aren’t that expensive... but the addons?
-That’s where the real cost is.”**

-To get the performance and expandability I wanted, I’d need accessories—PSUs, SD cards, heatsinks, enclosures—and they all added up quickly.
-That’s when I started thinking about the “all-in-one”
-alternative: mini PCs.

-I looked into used mini PCs and, to my surprise, found several options that were actually cheaper than the full SBC setup I had planned.
-I bookmarked a few Dell OptiPlex listings—mainly because they were the most available and affordable.

-But then life threw me a curveball.

-I visited a friend who had been complaining about his old laptop for months.
-It had battery issues, Windows was deactivated (so no updates), and it just felt “done” to him.
-Half-jokingly, I offered to buy it from him—and to my surprise, **he immediately agreed**.

-We negotiated the price, and I ended up buying it for way less than both the SBC and mini PC options I had been researching.
-I replaced the battery, installed an SSD I already had, activated Windows, and fully updated the system.

-**And just like that, I had my home lab hardware.**

-## 🧠 Lessons Learned

-> **Don’t be so fixated on past experiences.** Just because something
-> worked for you before doesn’t mean it’s the best option now.
->
-> **Don’t rush decisions.** Sometimes slowing down leads you to a
-> better—and cheaper—solution.

-## 📚 Resources Used

-If you’re on a similar journey and looking to research hardware or plan your own home lab, these are some of the resources I found incredibly
-helpful:

-> **Google Gemini** – Used to generate a comprehensive report comparing
-> SBCs and mini PCs.
->
-> **YouTube Channels:**
->
-> Techno Tim – What is a Home Lab and How to Start
->
-> TechHut – 5 Reasons Everyone Needs a Home Server
->
-> Christian Lempa – How to Start Your HomeLab Journey
->
-> **Reddit communities** like r/homelab – For advice, feedback, and
-> inspiration.
->
-> **Used hardware marketplaces** – Facebook Marketplace, eBay, and local
-> tech groups.

-## 🔧 What’s Next?

-Now that I finally have the hardware ready, here’s what’s coming up in the next phase of my journey:

-> Install and test Linux distros for the home lab.
->
-> Set up basic services (e.g., file sharing, backups, and monitoring).
->
-> Explore containerization (Docker is up first!).
->
-> Gradually build toward automating parts of my setup.

-I’ll be documenting every step and lesson I learn—successes and failures included.

-## 💭 Final Thoughts

-This whole experience reminded me that flexibility and patience can go a long way.
-I spent weeks researching the “ideal” solution, only for a cheaper and better option to fall into my lap unexpectedly.
-And you know what?
-That’s okay.

-So if you’re on your own home lab journey, take your time, stay curious, and don’t stress too much about getting everything perfect from the start.

-We’ll figure it out as we go. 🙌
+Once I knew I wanted a home lab, the next question was unavoidable: what would actually run it?

+I could not use my old laptop at the time, so I compared two options: a single-board computer (SBC) and a mini PC.
+I was drawn to the Raspberry Pi because I had used one at school.
+It felt familiar, compact, and like the obvious first choice.

+## Looking past the obvious option

+The more I researched, the more the decision changed.
+Newer Raspberry Pi models were already expensive for my budget, and the cost did not stop at the board.
+A power supply, storage, cooling, enclosure, and other accessories quickly changed the total.

+I used Gemini to create a broad comparison of SBCs and mini PCs in a similar price range, then worked through the options myself: processor and memory, operating-system support, power use, expansion, availability, and the cost of the extras that do not appear in the first price tag.
+Used mini PCs, especially Dell OptiPlex systems, started to look like a much more practical alternative.

+## The unexpected answer

+Then a friend offered to sell an old laptop that had been sitting unused.
+It had battery problems and an unactivated Windows install, but the price was lower than the SBC and mini-PC options I had been considering.
+I replaced the battery, installed an SSD I already had, activated and updated Windows, and suddenly had a machine to learn on.

+It was not the small, purpose-built server I had imagined.
+It was better for my situation: affordable, available, and ready for experiments.

+## Resources I used

+- Gemini for an initial SBC and mini-PC comparison
+- YouTube: Techno Tim, TechHut, and Christian Lempa
+- r/homelab and other community discussions
+- Used-hardware listings on Facebook Marketplace, eBay, and local groups

+## What I learned

+- Familiar hardware is not automatically the best hardware.
+- The complete cost matters more than the first price I see.
+- Patience can reveal an option that fits better than the one I originally wanted.

+Next, I needed to decide which operating system would give this unexpected server the right foundation.